addyosmani/backbone-fundamentals/index.md

 In this book, I will be covering the popular Backbone.js, which I consider the best of the current family of JavaScript architectural frameworks.

 Topics will include MVC theory and how to build applications using Backbone's models, views, collections and routers.
-I'll also be taking you through advanced topics like modular development with Backbone.js and AMD (via RequireJS), how to build applications using modern software stacks (like Node and Express), how to solve the routing problems with Backbone and jQuery Mobile, tips about scaffolding tools, and a lot more.
+I'll also be taking you through advanced topics like modular development with Backbone.js and AMD (via Require.js), how to build applications using modern software stacks (like Node and Express), how to solve the routing problems with Backbone and jQuery Mobile, tips about scaffolding tools, and a lot more.

 If this is your first time looking at Backbone.js and you're still unsure whether or not to give it a try, why not take a look at how [a Todo application](http://github.com/addyosmani/todomvc) can be implemented in Backbone and several other popular Javascript frameworks before reading further?